lucamoller/rust-default-arguments-benchmark/README.md

 ## How to run the benchmark

-It's important to run the benchmark in release mode, to allow the compiler to do its optimizations magic.
+It's important to run the benchmark in release mode, to allow the compiler to do its optimization magic.
 Otherwise the default arguments implementation gets substantially penalized.

 ```
 cargo run --release